 [Heading inserted by No. 78 of 2003 s.
 17.]

-135. Commission not bound by rules of evidence
+135. Law of evidence, application to Commission

 Except as otherwise stated in this Act, the Commission is not bound by the rules or practice of evidence and can inform itself on any matter in such manner as it thinks fit.